SwiftedMind/Puddles/README.md

 ## Features

-➖ **Architecture** - Though it might be a controversial opinion, I am not convinced that strict MVVM is the right pattern to use within SwiftUI.
-You lose a lot of functionality and often have to work against the framework.
-That's why Puddles' main structures – `Provider` and `Navigator` – are just plain old SwiftUI views.
-They act as a wrapper around your actual UI and handle logic and data management.
-This allows you to make use of *all* the cool features and techniques SwiftUI provides.
+➖ **Architecture** - Puddles diverges from strict MVVM in SwiftUI, opting for two main structures called `Provider` and Navigator`, which are plain SwiftUI views.
+These structures wrap around your UI to handle logic and data management, while maintaining access to all SwiftUI features and techniques.

 ➖ **Modular** - Puddles is designed to encourage highly modular code by layering logic and dependencies in nested `Providers`, which can be swapped out easily and even be moved across different projects!

-➖ **Flexible** - `Provider` and `Navigator` being SwiftUI views has another huge advantage.
-They can be placed *anywhere* you could place any SwiftUI view, so you are not locked into the architecture.
-If you need to implement something that doesn't properly fit within the Puddles architecture, simply build it using different techniques and plug it in. **No problem!**
+➖ **Flexible** - Since `Provider` and `Navigator` are SwiftUI views, they can be placed anywhere a SwiftUI view can be placed, offering flexibility in architecture.
+If Puddles' architecture doesn't suit your needs in specific cases, simply use alternative techniques and integrate them seamlessly.

 ➖ **Designed to Feel Native** - Puddles is built to integrate with SwiftUI API without relying on hacks, workarounds, or internal methods.
 Many implementations are convenient wrappers around existing interfaces.